 Who Can Apply for an EIN?

-A responsible party of the LLC must apply for the EIN.
+A responsible party of the single-member or multi-member LLC must apply for the EIN.

 The responsible party is usually a manager or member of the company or a corporate officer if you own a corporation (C or S corporation).

 The following individuals can also apply for a business's EIN: